Extra Large Medium: Plot

 When the Griffin family decide to go for a hike in the local woods, Chris and Stewie get lost while chasing after a floating butterfly.
 As a result, they go missing for several days, with only limited supplies.
 As Lois is at her wits' end, she decides to see a psychic medium who assures her of the children's safety and well-being.
 Eventually the boys are found and rescued by Bruce, and returned to their home in Quahog which only furthers Lois' psychic obsession to the annoyance of a skeptical Brian.
 In defiance of Lois' assertion that extrasensory perception exists, Brian has Peter perform a cold reading on a passerby in the park in order to demonstrate that psychic readings are purely an act, and not real.
 However, Peter is struck by his success as a medium, convincing himself that he actually has extrasensory perception, and decides to capitalize on it by opening his own psychic readings business and performing in front of a live audience.
 Soon after, Peter's bluff is finally called when Joe requests his help in a frantic search for a missing person who has been strapped to a bomb.
-Peter stalls for time during the search (as he just wants to feel the victim's daughter's breasts), eventually resulting in a gruesome death when the bomb explodes, prompting Peter to flatly admit that he actually has no psychic powers whatsoever.
+Peter stalls for time during the search (as he just wants to feel the victim's daughter's breasts, and claims to possess the spirit of Lou Costello, reenacting the Who's on First? routine when it is revealed the victim is named Melvin Hu), eventually resulting in a gruesome death when the bomb explodes, prompting Peter to flatly admit that he actually has no psychic powers whatsoever.

 Meanwhile, during the time when Chris and Stewie were lost in the woods, Chris promises to ask out Ellen, a classmate of his who has Down syndrome.
 After their rescue, Stewie helps prepare Chris for a date by dressing him up, and instructing him on how to act through a prolonged musical number.
 During the date, however, Chris becomes exasperated when Ellen turns out to be very rude, pushy and demanding.
 Chris admits that he had bought into a stereotype of people with Down syndrome being different, and she tells him to leave, ending their relationship.
 Stewie consoles Chris by congratulating him for demonstrating courage, in asking her out on a date, as he had promised to do.